Selling a House ‘As Is’ in Arizona

 Find an agent willing to list the home ‘as is’

-Your choice of real estate agent always matters, but especially when selling a property “as is.”
+Your choice of real estate agent always matters, but especially when selling a property as-is.
 It’s important to find the right match.
 You’re looking for an agent who doesn’t shy away from listings that need a little TLC and maybe has a strong network of investor connections.

 Your agent should also be willing to go the extra mile on marketing.
-Considering 80% of Americans say they would prefer to buy a move-in ready home, an “as is” sale likely has a reduced buyer pool from the start.
+Considering most Americans say they would prefer to buy a move-in ready home, an as-is sale likely has a reduced buyer pool from the start.

 Billings says disclosing any defects or issues with the property is important, but for sellers who inherited the property, this can be difficult, as they may not know the full extent of the problems within the home.